Dosage Form: capsule, liquid filled

 - The number of capsules recommended by your doctor should be taken with some food or low fat milk two hours before ultraviolet light treatment.

-- Methoxsalen Capsules, USP (Soft Gelatin Capsules) are a potent drug.
+- Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules] is a potent drug.
 Never take more than is prescribed for you since it may result in burning and/or blistering of your skin after exposure to ultraviolet light.

 - Eye Protection — Make sure that you wear special wrap-around sunglasses that totally block or absorb ultraviolet light.
-Put them on immediately after taking Methoxsalen Capsules, USP (Soft Gelatin Capsules) and continue wearing them for 24 hours if any light is present (even if indirect such as reflection or through window glass).
+Put them on immediately after taking Methoxsalen Capsules, USP 10 mg [Soft Gelatin] and continue wearing them for 24 hours if any light is present (even if indirect such as reflection or through window glass).
 Ordinary sunglasses are not adequate.

 May take from six to eight weeks before lesions disappear.
 Maintenance treatments are usually needed to keep the disease under control.

 I. What Are The Problems Associated With Pregnancy Or Breast Feeding?